telerik/blazor-docs/knowledge-base/requires-valueexpression.md

 ## Error Message

->warning Error SystemInvalidOperationException: Telerik.Blazor.Components.SomeComponent requires a value for 'ValueExpression'.
-ValueExpression is provided automatically when using 'bind-Value'
+`Error SystemInvalidOperationException: Telerik.Blazor.Components.SomeComponent requires a value for 'ValueExpression'.
+ValueExpression is provided automatically when using 'bind-Value'`

 ## Possible Cause